EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-12.md

 - If the tool endpoint requires authentication, remind teams to create a dedicated API token user or to explain how to obtain a token in the README.
 - When `curl` fails with 422, check whether the JSON used the `payload` wrapper (because `embed=True`).
 - If Compose logs show stale data, remind teams to prune Docker volumes (`docker compose down -v`) and restart.
+- If `$TOKEN` is empty, rerun the login `curl` command and export the value again.
+- When LM Studio is not running, start it before executing `scripts/ask_tool.py` or skip the optional demo.

 ## Student Success Criteria
 - `/tool/create-item` returns deterministic JSON for both success and error cases.